Actually Using Emacs Rmail

 Send an email with

-When you send an email to a different file via
+When you send an email to a file with

 The Tickets File

-Mailutils comes with something called a "Ticket File", a plaintext
+Mailutils comes with something called a "Ticket File", a file at

 Now you can remove the password section in your